VeronicaG24/Assignment2_exp/README.md

 Requirements
 ----------------------

 The purpose of the second assignment of Experimental robotics is to let the robot reaching the markers using planned actions thanks to [ROSplan](https://kcl-planning.github.io/ROSPlan/).
-In addition the robot needs to avoide obstacles, and building the local map thanks to one of the possible [SLAM](https://github.com/CarmineD8/SLAM_packages) algorithm.
+In addition the robot needs building the local map thanks to one of the possible [SLAM](https://github.com/CarmineD8/SLAM_packages) algorithm, and avoiding obstalces thanks to one of **Autonomus navigation** algorithm.

 As in the first assignment, the implementation must be done first in simulation (the world file assignment2.world is given), then with the real **Rosbot**.

 To summarize, the mobile robot endowed with a camera has to:
 * find the four markers in the environment;
 * go back to the initial position;
-* avoid the obstalces during the search of markers thanks to SLAM algorithm;
+* avoid the obstalces during the search of markers and build a local map;

 Knowing that:
 * marker 11 is visible from the position x = 5.5, y = 2.5;